larscom/gitlab-ci-dashboard/README.md

 3. Dashboard should be available at: http://localhost:8080/ showing (by default) all available groups and their projects

-## Metrics
+## ⏰ Metrics

-Metrics are exposed via the following URLS.
+Metrics are exposed on 2 URLS

 ### Fiber